 Health and Recovery Plan ("HARP") offered through MVP's Harmonious Health Care Plan is designed to meet the unique needs of adult Medicaid Members living with a serious mental illness or Substance Use Disorder by integrating physical health, Behavioral Health and Substance Use Disorder services.
-For detailed information on Health and Recovery Program, please see the Health and Recovery Program in the Government Programs Section.
+For detailed information on HARP benefits, please see the Health and Recovery Program in the Government Programs Section.